Mission of Office of The President

 Dr. Margaret H. Venable was named President of Dalton State College on September 15, 2015 after serving as interim president for nearly nine months.
 Prior to coming to Dalton State, she served as Provost and Vice President of Academic Affairs at Gordon State College.
 She has worked in the University System of Georgia 26 years.

-Dr. Venable has also served as Vice President and CEO of the Oconee Campus of Gainesville State College which was consolidated with North Georgia College & State University to become the University of North Georgia in January of 2013.
+Dr. Venable has also served as Vice President and CEO of the Oconee Campus of Gainesville State College which was consolidated with North Georgia College and State University to become the University of North Georgia in January of 2013.

 During this time, Dr. Venable was active in the Oconee County community, serving as an officer in the Rotary Club of Oconee County, chair of the Board of Directors of the Oconee Cultural Arts Foundation and Associate Director and Director on the Oconee County Chamber of Commerce Board.